 Ceramic items can crack due to sudden temperature changes (thermal shock), poor craftsmanship, or structural weaknesses.
 To prevent cracking, avoid exposing ceramic dishware to extreme temperature variations and handle them with care.

-What if my Ceramic Dish is Cracked?
+What If My Ceramic Dish is Cracked?

 The appropriateness of a ceramic item for the oven can also be determined by its state.
 Should your dish have a big chip or a hairline crack, moisture may seep into the clay and compromise the ceramic's structural integrity as it expands when heated to a high temperature.